(a) The NCGAA is the only body responsible for organizing Gaelic Games between

 leading the teams during, or in preparation for, practices or matches.

-(b) Any student enrolled full-time on a physical campus in the United States or in a
+(b) Any student enrolled full-time on a physical campus in North America or in a

 university approved study abroad program at a college or university is eligible to register